WHAT TO DO IN 2 DAYS IN CINQUE TERRE

 WHERE TO STAY IN CINQUE TERRE?

 I stayed in Riomaggiore for two nights and was a bit disappointed.
 Everyone has a different opinion, but it was not my favorite village.

-I stayed at this hotel here.
-The location was okay, it did not come with any great views, but it was easy to reach from the train station, and the room was quite big Italian standards.
+This is the hotel I stayed at.
+The location was okay, the room did not come with any great views, but it was easy to reach from the train station.
+And the room was quite big by Italian standards.
 Coffee, juices, and sweets were free.